Delta variant is ravaging the world but it's pushing Southeast Asia to breaking point - KESQ

 Southeast Asian nations that managed to contain outbreaks last year are now struggling with overwhelmed health services, a lack of hospital beds, equipment, and oxygen.
 They have also reimposed lockdowns, shuttering factories in crucial manufacturing hubs and restricting the movement of citizens already suffering financially.

-Frustration among citizens forced to endure yet more curbs on their freedoms and ability to work are reaching boiling point, and protests against their governments’ handling of the outbreaks have broken out in Malaysia and Thailand.
+Frustrations among citizens forced to endure yet more curbs on their freedoms and ability to work are reaching boiling point — and protests against their governments’ handling of the outbreaks have broken out in Malaysia and Thailand.
 Meanwhile, Myanmar is on the verge of collapse as a February military coup and ensuing bloody crackdown has shattered the health system and vaccinations have completely stalled.

 While wealthier countries, like the United Kingdom and Singapore, are seeing renewed outbreaks, they have fully vaccinated more than half of their populations.
 Comparatively, Vietnam has fully vaccinated less than 1% of its population, Thailand around 5%, the Philippines 7.2%, and virus epicenter Indonesia 7.6%, according to Our World in Data.